 7. Get Your Own Kitchen Island or Cart

 While counter space isn’t an issue for me, if it was a kitchen cart would be a no-brainer.
 These genius creations give you the benefits of a kitchen island, with the flexibility of moving it to best suit your needs.
 You’ve also go the option of creating a bit of storage space underneath.
-Genius.
+Genius, and in the best of cases you can add some leather dining room chairs to make it look even better.

 Keeping a clean & organised question really isn’t a question of how much space you’ve got, but using it well to contain clutter and maximise storage space.
 What are some clever ways you’ve found for getting the most out of your kitchen space?